bossersimon/EQ2341/report.typ

 The following assumptions were made; That each activity is equally probable, so the elements of $q$ are equal for all states.
 For the transition probabilities it is more probable to stay in a certain state for at least a few seconds than to transition directly.
 Given that the data was sampled at $100$Hz and that each window is $100$ samples long, the diagonal values were set quite high to reflect this behaviour.
 A segment of any state is therefore considered to be $9s$ on average, but there is no correct answer here ("How long is a walk?").
 The non-diagonal elements are also somewhat arbitrary; From the "standing" state it is quite improbable to start running directly, as is the transition from "running" to "standing".
 Conversely, while in the "walking" state, it's assumed that it's equally likely to start running and to stop walking.

 The emission probability distributions are chosen as three separate (scalar) gaussian distributions.
-There is just a single feature and plotting the features of a recording in a histogram gives a bell curve so this seems like a reasonable choice.
+There is just a single feature and collecting the features of a recording in a histogram resembles a bell curve so this seems like a reasonable choice.
 One such histogram is shown in *fig ...*.
 The distributions were initialized by fitting to clusters of data for each activity as discussed in *section 6.2.4*.

 $ B = vec(b_1~N(0.21, 0.13), b_2~N(1.74, 0.46), b_3~N(5.97, 0.99)) $

+#figure(
+  image("images/A.3_hist.png", width: 80%),
+  caption: [Histogram showing lengths of 600 generated sequences], ) <hist>

 = HMM Training

 The HMM was trained using the Baum-Welch algorithm.
 It was done automatically using *Eq 6.10, 6.13* in the course book.
-The output probability distributions were however not updated.
-GMM's were not used, so *7.6.5* was not relevant, and the mean and variances are already estimated as the weighted average of the observed data and observed variances, respectively.
+The output probability distributions were however not updated; GMM's were not used, so *7.6.5* was not relevant, and the mean and variances are already estimated as the weighted average of the observed data and observed variances, respectively.

 One issue prior to training was that some output probabilities evaluated to zero when applied to feature data.
 This is arguably because the distributions are so far away from each other and some samples of running would result in a zero probability of standing still.
 This sounds alright but in order to avoid numerical problems later on all probabilities below a certain (small) threshold $epsilon$ were set to the threshold value using the $max()$-function.